0xilis/libshortcutsign/README.md

 The great thing about this is that it means libshortcutsign can be used in an App Store application, since it never uses private frameworks.

-### Sadly, only Apple devices supported :(... or are they?
+### Cross-platform!
+(Mostly)
-Be aware though that unfortunately it is still restricted to iOS 15.0+ / macOS 12.0+.
+Be aware that direct signing using the sign_shortcut_with_private_key_and_auth_data is currently restricted to iOS 15.0+ / macOS 12.0+.
 This is as libshortcutsign uses Security.framework as well as libAppleArchive.

-While Security.framework is open source and (if I remember correctly?) some GNUstep folks may have gotten some functionality on other platforms ex linux, libAppleArchive is fully closed source sadly, and I doubt anyone would go through the pain of reversing it... (it is certainly above my skill level).
-(UPDATE: I started work on my own Apple Archive parser, libNeoAppleArchive, and currently in the progress of implementing it into libshortcutsign to be xplat).

-**HOWEVER, there are some functions that ARE cross-platform.** I've made a list of these below.
+It is possible to use `resign_shortcut_with_new_aa` and replace the shortcut actions in the signed shortcut with another shortcut however, which I demo in my [shortcut-sign](https://github.com/0xilis/shortcut-sign) CLI.

+**HOWEVER, all other functions are cross platform.** Check out the list.

 | Function     | Universal | Notes |
 |--------------|:---------:|-----------:|